polyaxon/polyaxon/README.md

 ## Port forwarding

-You ca yse port forwarding to access the api and dashboard on you localhost:
+You can use port forwarding to access the api and dashboard on localhost:

 ```bash
 kubectl port-forward  svc/polyaxon-polyaxon-api 31811:80 31812:1337 -n polyaxon